Stability of local quantum dissipative systems: Setup and notation

-The generator $\mathcal L$ of the semigroup $T_t = e^{t \mathcal L}$, is called a \emph{Lindbladian}.
-All such generators can be written in the following general form, often called the \emph{Lindblad form}~\cite{Kossakowski,Lindblad} (see \cite{Wolf11}): \begin{prop} $\mathcal L$ generates a continuous semigroup of CPTP maps if and only if it can be written in the form:
+The generator $\mathcal L$ of the semigroup $T_t = e^{t \mathcal L}$, is called a \emph{Liouvillian}.
+All such generators can be written in the following general form, often called the \emph{Lindblad form}~\cite{Kossakowski,Lindblad} (see \cite{Wolf11}): \begin{proposition} $\mathcal L$ generates a continuous semigroup of CPTP maps if and only if it can be written in the form: